 It deserves it.
 It’s very simple on the outside – but inside the rooms are modern, large, spotless and quiet – despite the nearby road.
 Mr Differentville is super sensitive to noise and owner Alan was really receptive to emails checking about whether he could put us in a quiet room.

 If you want to see more about Crossroad Ecomotel, you can check out reviews and prices here.
+Or, if you prefer to book via Agoda, click on the picture below.
 It does get booked out so you should book in advance.

 Like the Majestic, the Crossroads Ecomotel, has a small kitchen, but it’s also a short walk to two pubs – we went first to the Hotel Augusta as it has a water view from its terrace.
 It’s a proper old school pub full of some real characters who like a chat over their schooner.